Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     At the top of the screen you see three elements that will be important if you use the LUMI command line tool `lumio-conf` to generate configuration files for `rclone` and `s3cmd`: the project number (but you knew that one), the "Access key" and "Secret key".
+The access key and secret key will also be needed if you configure other clients, e.g., a GUI client on your laptop, by hand.
+The other bit of information that is useful if you configure tools by hand, is the endpoint URL, which is "https://lumidata.eu/" and is not shown in the interface.

     Scrolling down a bit more: